leandromoreira/resty-bakery/README.md

           ngx.req.set_uri(uri)
         }

-        # applying the filters (after the proxy/upstream has responded)
+        # applying the filters (after the proxy/upstream has replied)
-        # here is where the magic happens
+        # this is where the magic happens
         body_filter_by_lua_block {
           local modified_manifest = bakery.filter(ngx.var.original_uri, ngx.arg[1])
           ngx.arg[1] = modified_manifest